HighIander/Smart-TeX/README.md

 `\right\rangle` as indivisible units, so moving through their source does not temporarily invalidate the preview.

-## Full-document preview

-The experimental **S Live** toggle in the PDF preview toolbar replaces the compiled PDF pane with an immediately updating document-style preview.
-The button is hidden by default and can be enabled with the **Show the S Live full-document preview button (Beta)** option.
-SmartTeX lays out the active LaTeX document as local HTML, renders its equations with KaTeX, renders supported tables with the table previewer, and shows the editor cursor as a blinking caret.
-Switching the toggle off restores the existing compiled PDF viewer without reconfiguring the project.

-Cursor synchronization uses local source ranges in both directions.
-Clicking ordinary rendered prose therefore maps directly back to its source segment, without rescanning and rerendering the complete paragraph or choosing a later duplicate phrase.
-Reference, citation, and figure hover previews defer their work and reuse cached parse/render results so pointer interaction remains responsive in large documents.

-The adjacent dropdown contains a persistent text-size slider.
-Prose is justified, and inline mathematics remains in its surrounding paragraph.
-After an edit, rendering starts once typing has been idle for one second; during continuous typing SmartTeX still refreshes at least every five seconds.
-Page construction yields to the browser between blocks and replaces the visible preview only after the new page is ready, keeping the source editor responsive.
+Preview popups can be easily closed with the <kbd>Esc</kbd> key.

 ## Reference and citation popups

-The options page can configure reference, equation-reference, and citation previews to open either on pointer hover or only while the source-editor cursor is inside the corresponding command.
-In cursor-only mode, hover popups are suppressed in both the editor and full-document preview, while the popup remains available beside the editor cursor.
+Reference, equation-reference, and citation previews can be displayed either on pointer hover or only while the source-editor cursor is inside the corresponding command.

-Following the linked title in a reference popup records the previous editor selection.
-A back-arrow button then appears at the left of the SmartTeX formatting controls and restores that prior cursor or selection position.
+By following the linked title in a reference popup, you can inspect the source around the target.
+A back-arrow button then appears to the left of the SmartTeX formatting controls and quickly returns you to the previous cursor position.

 ## Reference autocomplete